feathersjs/feathers/docs/api/hooks.md

 # Hooks

 Hooks are pluggable middleware functions that can be registered __around__, __before__, __after__ or on __error__(s) of a [service method](./services.md).
 Multiple hook functions can be chained to create complex work-flows.
-A hook is **transport independent**, which means it does not matter if it has been called internally on the server, through HTTP(S) (REST), websockets or any other transport Feathers may support.
+A hook is **transport independent**, which means it does not matter if it has been called internally on the server, through HTTP(S) (REST), websockets or any other transport Feathers supports.
 They are also service agnostic, meaning they can be used with ​**any**​ service regardless of whether they have a model or not.

-Hooks are commonly used to handle things like validation, logging, [authentication](./authentication/hook.md), [handling data schemas and resolvers](./schema/index.md), sending notifications and more.
+Hooks are commonly used to handle things like permissions, validation, logging, [authentication](./authentication/hook.md), [data schemas and resolvers](./schema/index.md), sending notifications and more.
 This pattern keeps your application logic flexible, composable, and much easier to trace through and debug.
 For more information about the design patterns behind hooks see [this blog post](https://blog.feathersjs.com/api-service-composition-with-hooks-47af13aa6c01).

 ## Quick Example

 The following example adds a `createdAt` property before saving the data to the database, logs the total runtime of any method call and any errors on the service:

 <LanguageBlock global-id="ts">